nitin864/trap_forge/README.md

 ### AI-Powered Adaptive Honeypot — Forge the perfect trap
 > A live cybersecurity system that lures attackers into fake services, classifies their intent using ML, generates deceptive responses using an LLM, and visualises everything on a real-time dashboard.

+>Backend Deployed on AWS VPS and frontend on Vercel
 ---

 ## What It Does